Weigela an early summer blooming shrub with arching branches loaded with blooms. |

 Old Method: Dig a wide and deep hole.
 This often caused the tree to settle and sink down.

-New Method: Refill the planting hole with soil you removed from the planting hole.
+New Method: Refill the planting hole with soil you removed from the planting hole and a small amount of organic matter.
 This encourages roots to grow outward from the planting hole.

 Old Method: Lots of organic matter used to be added to the planting hole.
 Many times the roots grew in a circular manner never leaving the hole.